 Augmented reality for online shopping

 Most people tend to research products online during their pre-purchase deliberations, and it’s not just my biased opinion.
 In fact, research reveals that eight out of 10 internet users utilize online platforms for searching for information about products and services, and almost 70% shop on the net.
 The same number (80%) use mobiles for their internet consumption, so it is a no-brainer that smartphones are the go-to device for augmented reality content.
+As internet access and adoption are rapidly increasing worldwide, the number of digital buyers keeps climbing every year, you can explore a compilation of online shopping statistics here.

 1. Color matching in augmented reality